 In this section, we analyze the channels through which the impact of COVID-19 vulnerability affects household decisions on the portfolio of savings.
-Hence, we re-estimate subsubsection 3.2.1 with several moderators.
+Hence, we re-estimate Equation 1 with several moderators.
 The results of the analysis are shown in Table 6.
-In columns (1)-(3), we examine whether the impact on gold savings is driven by rural households.
-Interestingly, the interaction of vulnerability and the rural household is insignificant, which suggests that there is no statistical difference in the allocation of gold in savings across both urban and rural households surveyed in our study.
+In columns (1)-(3), we examine whether the impact of COVID-19 on gold savings is driven by rural or urban households.
+Interestingly, the interaction of vulnerability and the indicator for rural household is insignificant, which suggests that there is no statistical difference in the allocation of gold in household savings across urban and rural households surveyed in our study.